idaholab/moose/modules/doc/content/help/faq/build_issues.md

   Hello world from processor my_hostname, rank 2 out of 4 processors
   ```

 - Sometimes a build will fail due to running out of memory.
-When a build failes in this way, it is
+When a build fails in this way, it is
   not always apparent.
 The compiler will simply die while not explaining why:

   ```bash